 ABOUT THE INSTRUCTOR:

 Mark Stolaroff is an independent producer and a founding partner of Antic Pictures, an LA-based production company producing a slate of low budget, high quality digital features.
 Stolaroff's recently completed micro-budget film Pig, the fourth feature from award-winning writer/director Henry Barrial (Some Body), was an official selection at over 35 film festivals worldwide, winning 10 awards, including 7 Best Feature awards.
 It was released by Kino Lorber in March 2014.
 With Ron Judkins, Stolaroff produced Barrial's third feature, True Love, which was developed in the Sundance Screenwriters Lab and was a success on the festival circuit.
-He is a producer on Barrial's new film The House That Jack Built, which premiered at the 2013 Los Angeles Film Festival and has won 5 awards so far; and was a consultant and the post production supervisor on Farah Goes Bang, which premiered at the 2013 Tribeca Film Festival, winning the Nora Ephron Award.
+He is a producer on Barrial's new film The House That Jack Built, which premiered at the 2013 Los Angeles Film Festival and has won 8 awards so far; and has consulted on numerous projects, including Farah Goes Bang, which premiered at the 2013 Tribeca Film Festival, winning the Nora Ephron Award.

 Stolaroff has lectured on low budget and digital filmmaking throughout the world and at many of the major film festivals and film schools.
 He has taught film classes at UCLA Extension, the Maine Film Workshop, and The Learning Annex and has written for Scientific American, Filmmaker, Sight & Sound, Film Festival Reporter, and Film Arts Magazine.
 He has been on countless filmmaking panels over the last two decades and has sat on the juries of many film festivals.
 He was on the Advisory Board of HBO's US Comedy Arts Film Festival and he currently serves on the advisory board of Filmmakers Alliance.